michaelwnau/modvislite/README.md

 intuitive interface for extracting data from endpoints, visualizing the data, and performing analysis on the data.
-Modvis Lite is built as part of the Modvis project, which which is a machine learning pipeline for building models from UGC data.
+Modvis Lite is built as part of the Modvis project, which is a machine learning pipeline for building models from UGC data.
 Modvis Lite is a standalone library that can be used for data discovery and analysis.